kevinmukuna/project/README.md

 #Simple Simulator For a Stack
-for better viewing of the following file please view it an IDE or an application with .md
+for better viewing of the following file please view it in an IDE or an application with .md

 #DIRECTORY STRUCTURE